SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model: Discussion

-The current paper marks the first application of DAV2, on drone imagery, for detecting geomorphic features of interest.
-Specifically, it is the first time a raster-based algorithm has been applied to monocular depth estimation for geomorphic feature extraction, a process that traditionally done using LiDAR or photogrammetric DEMs \cite{ZUMPANO2019213}.
-DAV2 can be further fine-tuned on drone imagery for even more accurate sinkhole depth estimation and can also be switched to metric mode, enabling it to extract both the geometric dimensions and boundaries of sinkholes.
+The current paper marks the first application of DAV2, on RS drone imagery, for detecting geomorphic features of interest.
+Specifically, it is the first time a raster-based algorithm has been applied to monocular depth estimation for geomorphic feature extraction, a process that traditionally done using LiDAR or photogrammetric DEMs \citep{ZUMPANO2019213}.
+DAV2 can be further fine-tuned on drone imagery from sinkhole regions for even more accurate depth estimation, and it can also be switched to metric mode, enabling the extraction of both the geometric dimensions and the boundaries of sinkholes.